abreksa4/bootstrap-ajax-content/README.md

 # bootstrap-ajax-content

-_Allows fetching Bootstrap Tab, Pill, Panel, and Modal content via AJAX with a single class and one attribute_
+_Allows fetching Bootstrap Tab, Pill, Panel, and Modal HTML content via ajax automagically_

+This ia not a robust solution, and should only be used to load content when a GET request is all that is required.

 Requires jQuery 1.12.4 and Bootstrap 3.3.7